WRITTEN ADVOCACY COURSES

 COURSE STRUCTURE & CONTENTS

-Each course comprises three modules.
-A module focuses on a specific aspect of writing, involves a writing exercise and relatedly additional drafting learning outcomes, which are all discussed on a kick-off call at the start of the module.
-Modules conclude with small group discussions of the writing samples produced by the participants.
-The topics of the modules across the three courses are as follows:
+The written advocacy course will take place over 4 months from March to June 2025 and comprises five modules.
+Each module focuses on a specific aspect of writing, and involves a writing exercise and relatedly additional drafting learning outcomes, which are all discussed at a teaching session at the start of the module.
+Modules conclude with group discussions of the writing samples produced by the participants.
+The topics of the modules are as follows:

 At the end of each course, participants and faculty gather with a leading practitioner for a fireside chat on war stories relating to advocacy, and an online social event.

-Finally, for participants who wish to take the experience of the courses further, we have arranged a partnership with the Kluwer Arbitration Blog: following an orientation session, including as to suitable topics for publication, participants can prepare and submit an article in their own time; the Kluwer Arbitration Blog editorial team will look forward to receiving your piece, although there is obviously no guarantee of publication.
+Finally, for participants who wish to take the experience of the courses further, we have arranged a partnership with the Kluwer Arbitration Blog: following orientation sessions, including as to suitable topics for publication, participants can prepare and submit an article in their own time; the Kluwer Arbitration Blog editorial team will look forward to receiving your piece, although there is obviously no guarantee of publication.

 COURSE FEES

-The course fees are EUR 390 excl.
+The course fees are EUR 550 excl.
 VAT.
 The course fees for the publication add-on are EUR 80 excl.
 VAT.
 You can only enrol on this additional module if you are taking one of the written advocacy courses.

-Participants who enrol for all three courses upfront get a 10% discount on the total course fees (this does not apply if the participant eventually takes all three courses, but applying for each one separately).
 Delos full Members receive a 20% discount on all course fees.
 See below for further information on VAT and special needs situations.

 APPLY